 Soup Melee.
 We hold these in the winter when it can be cold. standard melee but for the first one the ctee prepare a vegetable soup.
 Load of veg, seasoning, nutmeg, cumin, paprika.
 Boiled then blended, Add half a pint of fresh cream.
 Keep in pressure cooker overnight and also helps with transport to venue.
 Reheat on small portable gas ring if you haven’t got a cooker.
 Bread rolls optional.
 The twist.
 Winner prepares the next soup a month later.

 Ted’s game.
 Not sure who invented it or what the real rules are but during an interlude on a melee afternoon it’s a nice game for 2 people.
 Two people stand at each end of a 12m piste with a boule in the middle at about 6m.
 They take it in turns to shoot the boule.
-The winner is the player that manages to shoot the boule to the end of the piste.
+The winner is the player that manages to shoot the boule to the far end of the piste and past their opponent.

 http://www.printyourbrackets.com is an intriguing site that offers many things but useful for running a KO tournament.
 It has scoresheets for download.